FRCAluminati3555/Standard_Library/README.md

  # Features in Development
   - A system to load motion profiles from GZIP files (position, velocity, duration, and heading)
   - A system to load the motion profiles onto a motor
-  - A motion profile execution with Pigeon gyro PID
+  - A motion profile implementation for the Talon SRX with Pigeon gyro PID